nithuan141/camel-caser/README.md

 # camel-caser
-A package to convert Javsacric objects keys into camel case
+A package to convert Javascript objects keys into camel case

 To install this